 NWI funds research programs at NC State University as well as other universities in the US and throughout the world.
 The NWI consortium funds projects that fall in the TRL1-4 category, and are focused on fundamental research that benefits its industrial partners.
 The support for the core research comes from the membership dues augmented by our State appropriated funds.

-Research programs typically fall into the following focus areas:
+Research thrust areas typically fall into the following areas:

 - Materials and Materials Characterization